Logo Dark

 npm -v

-This will print the versions of Node.js and npm installed on your machine.
+This will print out the versions of Node.
+Make sure you have node. js install on your machine.

 Create Project Directories

-Next, create two separate directories on your Nuxt.js frontend and Strapi backend.
-This separation guarantees modularity and higher venture management.
+Then create two folders on your nuxt.
+Strapi backend and js frontend.
+This separation ensures modularity and better project management.

 mkdir my-ecommerce-store